Visit our Location

 Symptoms of Neuropathy

-Peripheral neuropathy can affect the nerves that tell you the position of your hands or feet, let you sense hot or cold, or that senses pain.
-You can experience a tingling, burning or numbness in certain areas of the body, commonly the hands or feet.
+Peripheral neuropathy can affect the nerves that tell you the position of your hands or feet, let your sense hot or cold, or that senses pain.
+You can experience a tingling, burning, or numbness in certain areas of the body, commonly the hands or feet.
 These sensations can range from mild to painful and are almost always greatest at night.

 Common signs and symptoms include: